HashLips/hashlips_art_engine/README.md

 # incompatibilities

+⚠️ Layer names are for example purposes only, the generator will generate proper, example metadata, _but the images generated will be ugly_
 ⚠️ `extraMetadata` has been repurposed for adding _additional_ attributes.
 If you need to have extra data aded to the top portion of the metadata, please reach out.

 <hr/>